tshort/julia/ui/website/julia-markdown-readme.md

-In the Julia block header, you can also specify the result type as `markdown` for Markdown output (also useful for HTML, since Markdown files can contain HTML).
-Here is an example:
+In the Julia block header, you can also specify the result type as `markdown` for Markdown output (also useful for HTML, since Markdown files can contain HTML). `output` can also be `"none"` to suppress output.
+Here is an example for Markdown output:

     ```julia  output=markdown
     println("## This is a second-level heading")